The Fujifilm X-Pro3 – Engaging in something different

 Oh yes, Fujifilm enlarged the handgrip a bit.
 That’s good, but not really enough for my large hands.
 Since there’s again a well-designed extension for the handgrip to buy (MHG-XPRO3), I’m fine with that.

 The situation is somewhat different with the new coatings, Dura Black and Dura Silver.
 After all I’ve seen, these are really unbelievably scratch-resistant.
 In my eyes, at least the silver version also looks damn good – even if it is too conspicuous for me.
 What would bother me about Dura Black in particular, however, is its susceptibility to fingerprints and especially to smudging on the surface.
-That looks very unattractive very quickly – at least for me.
-Others might like this used look.
-I rather have the feeling that Fujifilm could get into a lot of trouble here.
+That looks unattractive very quickly – at least for me.
+Others might like that kind of used look.
+I rather have the feeling that Fujifilm could get into some of trouble here.

 I decided to go for the classic black version anyway.
 The colour tone seems to have changed a little: it’s more matt black now.
 I really like this.